Homo floresiensis: DNA extraction attempt

-In 2006, two teams attempted to extract DNA from a tooth discovered in 2003, but both teams were unsuccessful.
+In 2006, two teams attempted to extract DNA from a tooth discovered in 2003; however, both teams were unsuccessful.
 It has been suggested that this happened because the dentine was targeted; new research suggests that the cementum has higher concentrations of DNA.
 Moreover, the heat generated by the high speed of the drill bit may have denatured the DNA.

-Congenital disorder hypotheses
+Congenital disorder claims

 The small brain size of H. floresiensis at 417 cc prompted hypotheses that the specimens were simply H. sapiens with a birth defect, rather than the result of neurological reorganisation.
-These claims have subsequently been rejected.
+These claims have subsequently been widely rejected.